 These are awarded to students with a cumulative GPA of 2.5 or higher who are pursuing a degree through an accredited educational institution.
 KEF offers merit-based scholarships to our shareholders and descendants only.
 The deadline to apply is March 15th.
 Read more here.

-This is up to $1,000.
-This is available to students entering or already enrolled in a post-secondary university or trade school, who were involved in competitive high school swimming in Alaska.
-Preference will be given to applicants with a GPA of 2.5-3.5 who demonstrate financial need.
+The Gary Martin Swim Scholarship Fund is up to $1,000.
+This is available to students entering or already enrolled in a post-secondary university or trade school who were involved in competitive high school swimming in Alaska.
+Preference will be given to applicants with a GPA of between 2.5 to 3.5 who demonstrate financial need.
 The deadline is March 15th.
 More information here.

 April